Kobeyvines/airbnb-clone-project/README.md

 #### 3. Bookings
 - `id`, `user_id`, `property_id`, `start_date`, `end_date`, `status`
-- A booking is made by a user for a property; each booking can have one payment.
+- A user makes a booking for a property; each booking can have one payment.

 #### 4. Payments
 - `id`, `booking_id`, `amount`, `payment_method`, `payment_date`